Pritzker Summer Research Program

 The Summer Research Program is an eleven week medical research opportunity available to first year medical students.
 Students develop a well-defined project and work with faculty mentors throughout the summer to conduct research.
 In addition to their research, students are required to attend weekly cluster meetings and seminars.
 At the end of the eleven weeks, participants present their research at the Summer Research Forum.
-There students are graded by five judges from the clinical and basic sciences and are eligible to receive cash prizes.
+There students are judged and are eligible to receive cash prizes.

 For additional information about the Summer Research Program, please follow the links below.